Fulham 2 Everton 0

 We had been predictably disorganised when buying tickets.
 Our seats were therefore below pitch level, but fortunately the many stewards nearby (including one frankly scary individual called Pitch Runner) crouched in a sort of trench once play began.
 This thoughtful policy allowed us unimpeded views of Aleksandar Mitrovic’s chunky thighs and the Swan Vesta-like hairstyle recently adopted by Ryan Babel.

 Babel excelled today.
 This was mostly because Phil Jagielka and Kurt Zouma didn’t mark him properly.
-He had already been causing problems when his neat cutback enabled Tom Cairney to score neatly past Jordan Pickford straight after half-time.
+He had already been causing problems when his neat cutback enabled Tom Cairney to score crisply past Jordan Pickford straight after half-time.
 Everton then woke up a little; Dominic Calvert-Lewin hit Segio Rico’s post, but Babel – parting Everton’s hesitant defenders like the proverbial Red Sea – made sure of all three points.

 Fulham deserved the win.
 Neither did I begrudge this benign, clacker-waving crowd their post-match celebrations.
 After all – as Wolfie Smith well knew – sharing misery is an inherent virtue.